ycpcs/cs201-summer2014/lectures/lecture03.md

 title: "Arrays"
 ---

-The [course notes on arrays](../notes/javaArrays.html) will be useful.
+Note: The [course notes on arrays](../notes/javaArrays.html) will be useful.

 Java Arrays
 ===========